Murder of Tehuel de la Torre: Investigation

-The investigation is assigned to Karina Guyot, prosecutor of the Decentralized Fiscal Unit of San Vicente.
+The investigation was assigned to Karina Guyot, prosecutor of the Decentralized Fiscal Unit of San Vicente.

 2021

+Sabina Frederic, Minister of National Security, meeting with Andrés and Ailén, Tehuel's father and sister.

+Official missing persons flyer for Tehuel de la Torre published by the Ministry of National Security.

+Norma, Tehuel's mother, holding a photograph of her missing son.

+On 13 March, police geolocated Tehuel de la Torre's mobile phone at Ramos's home.

 A destroyed phone and clothes belonging to Tehuel were found in the first raids of the Ramos's house on March 16.
+Blood samples were also collected at the scene for analysis.

 On March 18, after learning of Tehuel's disappearance, the Department of Gender and Diversity Policies of the Municipality of San Vicente intervened and contacted the family.

 On March 23, Luis Alberto Ramos was arrested in Dock Sud; he had shaved his hair and deleted the content of his mobile phone.
-He refused to testify.
+He refused to make a statement.

+On 26 March, the Buenos Aires Provincial Minister of Security, Sergio Berni, addressed the case in an interview on Crónica TV:One is a hopeless optimist and always has to approach work with the hope of finding the best possible outcome, but the research is pointing to the worst-case scenario.

+Sergio Berni, excerpt from interviewOn 27 March, Oscar Alfredo Montes (46), a friend of Ramos, was detained by order of prosecutor Karina Guyot.
+He was charged with concealment in conjunction with false testimony.

-Oscar Alfredo Montes (46), a friend of Ramos, was arrested on 27 March.
-A picture of the three taken in Montes' house the day of the disappearance was found on 30 March.
-It was saved in Tehuel's Gmail account at 8:42 p.m. on the day of his disappearance.
+On 30 March, a photo detected on Montes's mobile phone was made public, showing Tehuel together with both detainees at Montes's home for the last time.
+It was saved to Tehuel's Gmail account at 20:42 on the day of his disappearance.